creative and evolving storytelling theatre applying physical performance and people power

 More recently, Laurence has combined the two with appearances as an actor/musician in Richard III for Changeling Theatre, The Wind in the Willows for The Brewhouse, Taunton and in 2016, he was commissioned to write a new version of the music for Brecht's Mother Courage and her Children for Contexture Theatre, and was appointed Musical Director for the production.

-For MakeShift, Laurence has written music for Fox and Rabbit's Idiots' Guide to The Owl and The Pussycat, Sofa and The Children in the moon.
+For MakeShift, Laurence has written music for Fox and Rabbit's Idiots' Guide to The Owl and The Pussycat, Sofa, The Children in the moon and I am Turtle.

 Since 2012, Laurence has become increasingly interested in exploring new ways of telling stories and is delighted to be part of The MakeShift Ensemble - exploring purposeful storytelling in multiple forms, combining experiences and learning from accomplished practitioners